Velvet Disease in Betta Fish: Symptoms, Treatment & Prevention

 How To Treat Velvet Disease in Betta Fish in 3 Steps

 One of the ways to recognize velvet disease is to direct a light source directly at the fish.
 The light will help you distinguish the golden or rusty sheen that this disease produces on the fish’s scales.
-As mentioned above, your fish will show other symptoms, such as lethargy and a loss of appetite, or it may frequently rub against walls and objects in the aquarium.
-It could also have clamped fins.
+As mentioned above, your fish will show other signs, such as lethargy and a loss of appetite, or they may frequently rub against walls and objects in the aquarium.
+Your fish could also have clamped fins.

-Table or sea salt helps reduce the spread of the parasite, but this treatment is insufficient for completely annihilating the disease.
+Aquarium salt (1 teaspoon of aquarium salt per 2 1/2 gallons of water) helps reduce the spread of the parasite, but this treatment is insufficient for completely annihilating the disease.

 - Copper sulfate